frabbit/scuts-slides/slides/slide311.md

 #### Return type polymorphism.

-Or CreateApi.create can be implemented as a macro
+Or CreateApi.create can be implemented as a macro (We have `haxe.macro.Context.getExpectedType`)
-(We have `Context.getExpectedType`)